Fair Allocation based on Diminishing Differences: Chores and Increasing Differences

 \subsection{NIDPR allocation for two agents}

 With two agents, for each $i\in\{1,2\}$, the set $W_i$ contains just the worst chore of agent $i$, so the necessary condition of Theorem \ref{thm:nidpr-necessary} simply says that each agent has a different worst chore.
-We show that this condition is also sufficient for the existence of NIDPR allocations.
-The following is a partial analogue to the ``if'' part of Theorem \ref{thm:nddpr}. \begin{theorem} There exists a NIDPR allocation of chores among $n=2$ agents whenever the following conditions both hold:
+This condition is also sufficient for the existence of NIDPR allocations.
+The following theorem is analogous to the ``if'' part of Theorem \ref{thm:nddpr} for $n=2$. \begin{theorem} There exists a NIDPR allocation of chores among $n=2$ agents whenever the following conditions both hold:

-(a) The number of chores is $M = m\cdot n$, for some integer $m$.
+(a) The number of chores is $m = l\cdot n$, for some integer $l$.

 (b) The worst chores of the agents are different.